callnow

 Interest rate = 12%

-Lease term = 6 years
+Lease term = 6 year

 The lessee has the option to purchase the underlying asset at a price lower than its current market value, as there’s a bargain price option with no salvage value specified.

-When does a lease qualify as a Capital Lease?
+When Does a Lease Qualify as a Capital Lease?

 Capital leases must meet at least one of the following criteria defined by Generally Accepted Accounting Principles (GAAP) in the United States: